De-Stalinization: Khrushchev's Secret Speech

-While de-Stalinization had been quietly underway ever since Stalin's death, the watershed event was Khrushchev's speech entitled "On the Cult of Personality and Its Consequences", concerning Stalin.
+While de-Stalinization had been quietly underway ever since Stalin's death, the watershed event was Khrushchev's speech, "On the Cult of Personality and Its Consequences", concerning Stalin.
 On 25 February 1956, de-Stalinization became official when he spoke to a closed session of the 20th Party Congress of the Communist Party of the Soviet Union, delivering an address laying out some of Stalin's crimes and the "conditions of insecurity, fear, and even desperation" created by Stalin.
 Khrushchev shocked his listeners by denouncing Stalin's dictatorial rule and his cult of personality as inconsistent with communist and Party ideology.
 Among other points, he condemned the treatment of the Old Bolsheviks, people who had supported communism before the revolution, many of whom Stalin had executed as traitors.
-Khrushchev also attacked the crimes committed by associates of Beria.
+Khrushchev also attacked the crimes committed by associates of NKVD chief Lavrentiy Beria.

 Motivation

 One reason given for Khrushchev's speech was his moral conscience; Aleksandr Solzhenitsyn said that Khrushchev spoke out of a "movement of the heart".
 This, the Communists believed, would prevent a fatal loss of self-belief and restore unity within the Party.

 Historian Martin McCauley argues that Khrushchev's purpose was to "liberate Party officials from the fear of repression".
 Khrushchev argued that if the Party were to be an efficient mechanism, stripped from the brutal abuse of power by any individual, it could transform the Soviet Union as well as the entire world.

 However, others have suggested that the speech was made in order to deflect blame from the Communist Party or the principles of Marxism–Leninism and place the blame squarely on Stalin's shoulders, thus preventing a more radical debate.
 The publication of this speech caused many party members to resign in protest, both abroad and within the Soviet Union.

 By attacking Stalin, McCauley argues, he was undermining the credibility of Vyacheslav Molotov, Georgy Malenkov, Lazar Kaganovich and other political opponents who had been within "Stalin's inner circle" during the 1930s more than he had been.
 If they did not "come over to Khrushchev", they "risk[ed] being banished with Stalin" and associated with his dictatorial control.

 On the other hand, historian A. M. Amzad argues that the speech was "deliberate" and "was designed to determine Khrushchev's political fate", as, according to him, necessary initiatives were already taken "to resolve the ills of Stalin's dictatorship".